mosip/documentation/docs/Registration-Processor-Functionality.md

 In case of biometric authentication, Registration Processor authenticates the officer/supervisor again after receiving the packet from the Registration Client.

 ## Processing

 ###  Individual's data validations*

 #### Data quality check
 The system provides a feature to integrate with an SDK to identify and validate the age and gender captured by the registration officer against the photo of the resident.

 This validation helps system to identify the mistake, that are performed by the registration officer.

-_*This is factored for future releases and is not part of current implementation_
+_*This is factored for future releases and is not part of current implementation.*_

 #### Biometrics quality check
 The biometrics captured (face, fingerprint or iris) for an individual is used to authenticate the individual.
 If the quality of the biometric image captured during registration were low, then authentication for the individual using biometrics will not be accurate.